-Vaginal steaming--a universal practice women have used since ancient times--is an amazing gynecological self-care tool.
+Vaginal steaming--a universal practice women have used since ancient times--is proving to be a worthy gynecological self-care tool.
 As more and more women try steaming it is proving to help with all types of concerns from cramps to bacterial vaginosis to fibroids--the list goes on and on.
 One of the things that makes vaginal steaming so great is that it's extremely gentle and simply involves sitting over a pot of herbal steam.
 Even so, it's important to know the do's and don'ts.
 Let's start with the contraindications--when not to steam.

 Contraindication #1: Menstruation

-Although many turn to vaginal steaming to address menstrual problems, steaming during active menstruation is contraindicated.
-Steaming during active menses can be dangerous because the steam speeds up the blood flow and can cause heavy bleeding.
+Although many turn to vaginal steaming to address menstrual problems, steaming during active menstruation or fresh spotting is contraindicated.
+Steaming during active bleeding can be dangerous because the steam speeds up the blood flow and can cause heavy bleeding.
 Instead, steaming should be done before and after the period, which will help aid the natural uterine cleanse that occurs during the period.

 Contraindication #2: Pregnancy

 Although very helpful to aid in healthy conception and excellent after giving birth, steaming is contraindicated during pregnancy.
 Steaming while pregnant can be dangerous because the steam relaxes and opens the cervix, which could result in miscarriage or early labor.

 Contraindication #3: After Insemination While Trying to Conceive

-For anyone that is trying to conceive, they can steam during the time period after the period up until the point of insemination and then they should stop.
+For anyone that is trying to conceive, they can steam during the time period after the period up until the point of ovulation and then they should stop.
 Steaming after insemination could interfere with the sperm, fertilization or implantation.